aym-ie/cse15l-lab-reports/lab3.md

 ### Option 2: `-maxdepth`
 [Source](https://adamtheautomator.com/bash-find/), found by a Google search for the `find` command on the bash terminal.

 The option `-maxdepth` can limit the amount of subdirectories in the search tree.
 This option can help find the directories or files with a limited number of directories so that there aren't as many options to look through.
+[Example 2.1](https://aym-ie.github.io/cse15l-lab-reports/lab3#example-21) finds the directory technical with a maxdepth of 1, and [example 2.2](https://aym-ie.github.io/cse15l-lab-reports/lab3#example-22) finds the text files with a maxdepth of 2 in `docsearch`.

 ###### Example 2.1
 ```